JecayChen/CS382-Apple-Picker/README.md

         - Decrease in Basket Width: 4, 3.33, 2.67, 2
         - Increase in Speed: 20, 30, 40, 50
 - Added: Final Score Display
+- BugFix: The amount of points apples are worth would carry from previous games; Apples are now worth the correct amount of points at each scaling interval

 ### 20 September, 2024